DadeCountyCoder/hoops_cli/NOTES.md

 i want to call from to to the Cli, the Cli to call upon scarping and return that to the cli, and it should be able to create a new player using  the retrieved data from cli.
-I want the roster to be shown and the user to be able to pick a player and ged more info on the player
+I want the roster to be shown and the user to be able to pick a player and ged more info on the player possible move-i don't think it will serve a purpose there because im gonna ask the user to interact in the roster method when a new player is created

 Need to have an understanding of instance & class methods